pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  full path to the certificate.

 ``gpgkey``
- File containing GPG keys used to sign RPMs and metadata in this repository.
+ File containing public GPG keys used to validate the signatures of RPMs and metadata in this repository.
 These keys will be made available to consumers to use for verifying content in the repository.
 The value provided to this option must be the full path to a GPG key file containing one or more ASCII armored public keys.

+ Clients can be made aware of GPG public keys in three ways.
+They can set ``gpgkey`` in their repo file, they can install via ``rpm --import public.gpg.key``, or they can install a public key RPM that is provided with some distributions.

 ``generate_sqlite``
  Boolean flag to indicate whether or not sqlite files should be generated during